MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Experiments

 \subsection{Ablation Study}

-\paragraph{Effectiveness of Multi-Modal Generation.} In Tab.~\ref{tab:exp-ablation-multimodal}, we analyze the effectiveness of our multi-modal generation mechanism.
-We compare the performance of ours (RGB) + Depth-Anything-V2 + Mask2Former, ours (RGB + depth) + Mask2Former, and ours (RGB + depth + semantic).
-From Tab.~\ref{tab:exp-ablation-multimodal}, we can see that our unified approach (RGB + depth + semantic) achieves superior overall performance.
-Specifically, our approach achieves the best depth AbsRel and semantic mIoU and the comparable RGB FVD.
-This verifies that generating multiple modalities in a unified framework not only reduces the number of models, but also achieves better overall performance.
-We visualize some multi-modal generation results in Fig.~\ref{fig_exp_modal}.
-These results further show the cross-modal consistency of the multi-modal data generated from our approach.
+\paragraph{Effectiveness of Multi-Modal Generation.} In Tab.~\ref{tab:exp-ablation-multimodal}, we analyze the effectiveness of our multi-modal components.
+We compare the performance of ours(RGB) + Depth-Anything-V2 + Mask2Former, ours(RGB + depth) + Mask2Former, and ours(RGB + depth + semantic).
+Tab.~\ref{tab:exp-ablation-multimodal} shows that our unified approach (RGB + depth + semantic) achieves the best depth AbsRel and semantic mIoU and comparable RGB FVD.
+This verifies that generating multiple modalities in a unified framework can reduce the number of models and achieve better overall performance.

 \paragraph{Effectiveness of Diffusion Transformer Components.} In Tab.~\ref{tab:exp-ablation-diffusion}, we study the effectiveness of the proposed diffusion transformer model.
 We can see that using only temporal layer blocks (`L1') results in poor performance, while using temporal layer blocks plus modal-specific layer blocks (`L1+L3') brings better performance.
 With all components (`L1+L2+L3'), our model yields the best performance.
-Besides, Fig.~\ref{fig_ablation} shows that our approach can maintain cross-view consistency while our approach without using the multi-view spatiotemporal blocks yields poor cross-view consistency.
+Besides, Fig.~\ref{fig_ablation} shows that our approach maintains good cross-view consistency, while removing the multi-view spatiotemporal blocks results in poor consistency.